ApryseSDK/webviewer-react-sample/README.md

 # WebViewer - React sample

-[WebViewer](https://www.pdftron.com/documentation/web/) is a powerful JavaScript-based PDF Library that's part of the [PDFTron PDF SDK](https://www.pdftron.com).
-It provides a slick out-of-the-box responsive UI that interacts with the core library to view, annotate and manipulate PDFs that can be embedded into any web project.
+[WebViewer](https://docs.apryse.com/documentation/web/) is a powerful JavaScript-based PDF Library that is part of the [Apryse SDK](https://apryse.com/).
+It provides a slick out-of-the-box responsive UI that interacts with the core library to view, annotate and manipulate PDFs that can be embedded into web projects.

 ![WebViewer UI](https://www.pdftron.com/downloads/pl/webviewer-ui.png)